antfu/reactivue/README.md

 #### Lifecycles

 This library implemented the basic lifecycles to bound with React's lifecycles.
-For some lifecycles that don't have the React equivalent, they will be called somewhere near when it should be called (for example `onCreated` are almost the same as `onMounted`).
+For some lifecycles that don't have the React equivalent, they will be called somewhere near when it should be called (for example `onMounted` will be call right after `onCreated`).

 For most of the time, you can use them like you would in Vue.